-\n as the end mark of a log during collection.
-For unified structured management, each log has a default key
+\n as line break to end a log with.
+For structural purposes, each log contains a default key value

 Tue Jan 22 12:08:15 CST 2019 Installed: libjpeg-turbo-static-1.2.90-6.el7.x86_64

 __CONTENT__:Tue Jan 22 12:08:15 CST 2019 Installed: libjpeg-turbo-static-1.2.90-6.el7.x86_64

 Log in to the CLS Console, and click Logset in the left sidebar.

 Select a logset, click Add Log Topic, enter the log topic name, e.g.

 A path under which to collect logs takes the form [directory prefix expression]/**/[file name expression].
 LogListener matches all paths with common prefixes that satisfy the [directory prefix expression], and listen on all log files under these directories (including subdirectories) that satisfy the [file name expression].
 The detailed parameters are as follows: